 - Have a cumulative GPA of at least 2.0 on a 4.0 scale on all transferable college level coursework attempted,* (All grades, including Fs, will be considered for calculation of GPA to determine admission to TWU); and

-- Are in good standing at the previous institution(s).
+- Are in good standing and eligible to return at the previous institution(s).

 NOTE: Students who have earned an Associate of Applied Science degree or the equivalent are not automatically admissible, but may be admitted according to regular transfer admission criteria.

 Transfer students will be granted regular admission if they meet all the following requirements: